Role-Based Access Controls

 -

-Actions: Actions express the right to call one or more Vendia Share APIs.
+Actions: Actions express the right to call one or more Vendia APIs.
 For example,

-may be used to convey, “all user-related APIs” and “all Uni-related APIs”, respectively. -
+USER_GETexpresses the right to call thegetUserGraphQL query in the Vendia API.
+For convenience, actions such asUSER_ALLandUNI_ALLmay be used to convey, “all user-related APIs” and “all project-related APIs”, respectively. -

 Capabilities: A capability is a mapping from actions to sets of resources.
-For example, the default role for a user includes capabilities to create unis in the default Uni namespace and perform operations on unis in which the caller has at least one node.
+For example, the default role for a user includes capabilities to create projects in the default project namespace and perform operations on projects in which the caller has at least one workspace.

 -